XCSoar/XCSoar/XCSoarV4-README.txt

 - Added copy/paste to infoboxes in configuration dialog
 - Flymaster F1 bug fix (vario units)
 - Porting to cegcc
 - Task/leg times to go etc only shown if task is completeable at current Mc
 - Infobox selector has sorted items
+- Multiple start points ensure the current start is in the list.
+- Draw cross in final glide bar if unreachable at current MC

 Changes from 5.1.9beta1:
 - Added Flymaster F1 device